gaetanfacchinetti/DensityFlows.jl/docs/src/documentation.md

 ## More about the layers

-By default coupling layers are set as Real-NVP (ADD REFERENCE) which requires two neural networks called `s` for scaling and `t` for translation.
+By default coupling layers are set as Real-NVP which requires two neural networks called `s` for scaling and `t` for translation.
 Both of these networks are instances of `Flux.Dense` but their properties can also be modified from the `CouplingLayer`constructor.
 First, the following two declarations are equivalent.
 ```@example guide
 @summary CouplingLayer(data)
 ```